FanchenBao/react-native-scroll-indicator/README.md

 If you search for react native scroll indicator on npm, there are more than 10 packages already there.
 Compared to those, this package has the following advantages:

+* Supports:
-1. Support both `ScrollView` and `FlatList`
+  - Both `ScrollView` and `FlatList`
-2. Support both vertical and horizontal scrolling
+  - Both vertical and horizontal scrolling
-3. Support indicator shrinking in iOS when user scrolls beyond the edge
+  - Indicator shrinking in iOS when user scrolls beyond the edge
-4. Support `inverted={true}` in `FlatList`
+  - `inverted={true}` in `FlatList`
-5. Indicator can be customized just like a regular `View` (e.g. color, width, position, etc.)
+  - Indicator customization just like a regular `View` (e.g. color, width, position, etc.)
-6. Detailed documentation with comprehensive examples
+* Detailed documentation with comprehensive examples
-7. The animation logic of the indicator is well documented in the source code.
-You can fork the repo and maintain itself.
+* The animation logic of the indicator is well documented in the source code.
+You can fork the repo and maintain it yourself.
 Hint: it does NOT use `PanResponder`.

 ## Installation